 What does the GDPR have to say about data transfers done across borders?

 The GDPR does talk about the data transfer done from an EU member country to a third-party country, just like the directive did.
-Further, like the directive, the GDPR does not outright prohibit such transfers, but across the borders, or demand that the data is stored only in EU nations, the GDPR only requires some basic conditions are met before this data can safely take place and data can be transferred outside of the EU.
+Further, like the directive, the GDPR compliance does not outright prohibit such transfers, but across the borders, or demand that the data is stored only in EU nations, the GDPR only requires some basic conditions be met before this data can safely take place and data can be transferred outside of the EU.

 The GDPR identifies certain legal grounds basis which cross-border data transfer becomes compliant.